 Claimants are not required to report WARN Act payments on their weekly certification.

-Persons living in another state who want to claim unemployment insurance benefits against the State of Idaho must meet all the eligibility requirements and file at labor.idaho.gov/claimantportal.
+Persons living in another state who want to claim unemployment insurance benefits against the State of Idaho may file at labor.idaho.gov/claimantportal.

 If you have earned wages in Idaho and at least one other state during the base period, including the District of Columbia, Puerto Rico, or the Virgin Islands, you may request the wages be combined by transferring them to the state in which you file your claim.
 This is called a combined-wage claim.
 Canada does not participate in the combined-wage agreement.